About Staggered Mode

 Staggered Mode allows instructors to select a group of questions to place in an In-Class Assignment, but release each problem individually, as smaller groups, or open and close individual questions within a group.

-1. From your Chrome or Firefox Browser, navigate to aktiv.com/login and login to your existing instructor account, and select Launch Web App.
+From your Chrome or Firefox Browser, navigate to our login page.
+Enter your credentials for your existing instructor account.
+Then select Launch Web App.

-11. From the student's perspective, they will see the word "Closed" next to questions that were open and have now been closed.
+From the student's perspective, they will see the word Closed next to questions that were open and have now been closed.
+They will continue to have access to any questions still open for answers, and will not see any questions that were never started.

 Congratulations!
 You have created an In-Class Assignment with Staggered Mode!